Zmmyslony/Vector_Slicer_GCode/README.md

-# gCode Generator for Vector Slicer
+# DEPRECATED gCode Generator for Vector Slicer

-## Warning: this code is deprecated
 This package was superseded by https://github.com/Zmmyslony/VectorSlicerGCode, and is no longer maintained.
 ### Description